pesu-dev/poc/capstone-finder.md

 - Another student signs up and visits "Find" page
 - Student selects campus, gender, branch and GPA range to filter students
 - Student can optionally search for someone with name
-- Once a suitable member is found, student can either save their profile to visit later, or send a message requesting to chat
+- Once a suitable member is found, student can either save their profile to visit later, or send a request for contact details

-### Student Chat

-- Student can view requests to chat and accept or decline
-- Students can ask each other questions related to project and ideas
-- If both are in agreement, contact details such as capstone group link can be sent
-- Both students can then set "Searching" to off in profile
+- The student gets an email to either approve or share their contact details

 ### Moderation